WeblateOrg/weblate/docs/admin/install.rst

     framework and the setup was more complex.

 Django needs to collect its static files in a single directory.
-To do so, execute :samp:`./manage.py collectstatic --noinput`.
+To do so, execute :samp:`weblate collectstatic --noinput`.
 This will copy the static files into a directory specified by the :setting:`django:STATIC_ROOT` setting (this defaults to a ``static`` directory inside :setting:`DATA_DIR`).